 Belfast is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Belfast in 2022 was $45,129, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $180,516 for a family of four.
+The per capita income in Belfast in 2022 was $48,291, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $193,164 for a family of four.
 However, Belfast contains both very wealthy and poor people as well.

-Belfast is a somewhat ethnically-diverse city.
 The people who call Belfast home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belfast residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belfast include English, Irish, French, German, and British.
+The greatest number of Belfast residents report their race to be White, followed by Asian.
+Important ancestries of people in Belfast include English, Irish, German, French, and Italian.

 The most common language spoken in Belfast is English.
 Other important languages spoken here include Italian and French.